top of page

 Also made independently (this time for Terry Marcel, who went on to make Hawk the Slayer, UK/US, 1980), Prey tells the story of an alien who comes to earth in search of new food sources and finds himself living with a lesbian couple.
 Meanwhile, Satan's Slave was still making money and, with the profits, Warren embarked on Terror (1978), which was heavily influenced by Dario Argento's Suspiria (Italy, 1977), particularly in its sound and lighting effects.
 Again, it was a huge financial success.
 The tale of a man whose friends are killed off one by one by an unseen force, Terror is essentially a collection of horror 'set pieces', including one which takes place in a deserted film studio where a character is suffocated by thousands of feet of celluloid.

 Warren turned next to science fiction, with Outer Touch (aka Spaced Out, 1979), which took a comic view of the genre, followed by the much darker Inseminoid (1980), in which Judy Geeson plays a female astronaut impregnated by an extra-terrestrial.
 Comparisons were made between the latter and Ridley Scott's Alien (1979) and 20th Century Fox demanded to see a print, which flattered Warren given the budget differential of the two films.
-Inseminoid was one of the last independent films to get a wide distribution in the UK; home video had by now become the chief medium for low-budget genre films and neither of Warren's later productions, Gunpowder and Bloody New Year (both 1987), got a UK cinema release.
+Inseminoid was one of the last independent films to get a wide distribution in the UK; home video had by now become the chief medium for low budget genre films and neither of Warren's later productions, Gunpowder and Bloody New Year (both 1987), got a UK cinema release.
 His career had flourished during a period when it was possible for independent producers to compete with the studios but, with fewer screens willing to take a chance on such films, domestic titles were squeezed out by the more graphic horror coming from America and Italy.

 Norman Warren's filmography, although short, does demonstrate that genre cinema can be effective even when made under difficult circumstances. '"Big budgets really aren't an attraction to me,'" he has said. '"They don't help creativity.'"
 For Warren, collaboration with an enthusiastic, talented crew able to find creative solutions to technical challenges was the key to successful independent filmmaking.